mez/pid_controller_cpp/README.md

 * `- Kd*d_error` is responsible for keeping track of the future.
 How will the error change in the future?
-This is needed mostly to reduce oscillation that is usually caused by having just a P controller.
+This is needed mostly to reduce oscillation that is usually caused by having just a P controller with high `Kp` gain.

 Since the simulator calculates the CTE for me, I can handle the rest and compute the needed errors as follows: